 INQOVI $23 |

-Dr. Ethan Burns specializes in adult hematology, adult oncology, and medical oncology.
-His patients gave him an average rating of 5.0 stars (out of 5).
-He is affiliated with Houston Methodist.
-According to Doctor.com, Dr. Burns is currently accepting new patients at his office in Houston, TX.
+Dr. Ethan Burns' medical specialty is adult hematology, adult oncology, and medical oncology.
+He has indicated that his clinical interests include platelet disorders, leukemia, and lung cancer.
+Patients gave him an average rating of 5.0 stars (out of 5).
+Dr. Burns takes Trustmark, Aetna EPO, and Blue California, in addition to other insurance carriers.
+Dr. Burns is affiliated with Houston Methodist Sugar Land Hospital and Houston Methodist Hospital.
+According to Houston Methodist, he is currently accepting new patients at his office in Houston, TX.